Blood-Art/QuickFiles/README.md

 # Installation

-### Simply clone this repo to your desired directory git clone https://github.com/Blood-Art/QuickFiles/ and run the main.py file found in src
+### Simply clone this repo to your desired directory git clone https://github.com/Blood-Art/QuickFiles/
+### and run the main.py file found in src

 # **Usage**

 ### You can choose from the 9 options. just enter the number ex: 3 and it will prompt you to enter any path to move to.
-### or you can just chain the path after the command for ex: 3 /home
+### or you can just chain the path after the command for ex: 3 /home will move you to the home directory
 ### as for listing, removing, creating, copying, moving files or directories you can choose more than one file at the same time ex: 4 test1.txt test2.txt test3.txt will create 3 files or directories.
+### for easy removal of every file in the current directory simply type (5 .)
+### to list even hidden files simply type (2 .)